mrazomej/phd/src/chapter_03/section_06_cell_cycle.md

 mean protein copy number change over time, i.e., $\langle p \rangle \equiv
 \langle p(t) \rangle$.
 This means that computing the mean of a population of unsynchronized cells is equivalent to averaging this time-dependent mean protein copy number over the span of the cell cycle.
-Mathematically this is expressed as
+Mathematically, this is expressed as
 $$
 \langle p \rangle_c = \int_{t_o}^{t_d} \langle p(t) \rangle P(t) dt,
 \label{eq:ch3_eq13}